Psy 352; Spring, 2012

 List Serv: All students need to sign up for list serv for class information purposes.
 Important class information will be distributed via this forum.
 Information available on the first day of class and posted thereafter.
 Sign up for the list serv ASAP at; http://lists.uncw.edu/mailman/listinfo/psy352.
 When the semester is completed, students have to "sign-out" from the listserv.

-Extra Classes: Special non-extra credit bearing classes on specific topics (e.g., will be provided throughout the semester) on an intermittent basis.
+Extra Classes: Special non-extra and extra credit bearing classes on specific topics (e.g., will be provided throughout the semester) on an intermittent basis.
 If professor misses class due to external professional commitment, he will video the lecture before class at a previously announced time.
 Student may either attend the taping of the lecture and/or the playback which will be held during regularly scheduled class.

 Religious Observance Policy: In accordance with NC SL 2010-211, you are entitled to two excused absences for religious observances per academic year.
 You must inform the professor in writing the first week of class if you will be missing any classes due to religious observance and using one of the two permissible absences for the academic year.
 In addition, please inform the Registrar the first week of class who will then confirm your intentions to miss class with the impacted course instructors.
 Any absence for religious purposes will be considered unexcused unless you submit the request in writing the first week.